apache/calcite/site/_docs/reference.md

 #### Ordered-Set Aggregate Functions

-Syntax:

-{% highlight sql %}
-aggregateCall:
-      agg '(' value ')'
-      WITHIN GROUP '(' ORDER BY orderItem [ ASC | DESC ] ')'
-{% endhighlight %}

-where *agg* is one of the operators in the following table.

-The aggregate function sorts the input rows according to the `ORDER BY` clause inside `WITHIN GROUP` before aggregating values.
-The sorting can be ascending or descending (ascending by default if not specified).
-For all the aggregate functions which take a fraction parameter, the fraction value must be between 0 and 1 inclusive.
-An error is thrown if not.
+The syntax is as for *aggregateCall*, except that `WITHIN GROUP` is required.

+In the following:

+* *fraction* is a numeric literal between 0 and 1, inclusive, and represents a percentage

 | Operator syntax                    | Description
 |:---------------------------------- |:-----------
-| PERCENTILE_CONT(fraction) WITHIN GROUP(ORDER BY sort_expression [ ASC &#124; DESC ])  | Returns a percentile based on a continuous distribution of the column values, interpolating between adjacent input items if needed
+| PERCENTILE_CONT(fraction) WITHIN GROUP (ORDER BY orderItem) | Returns a percentile based on a continuous distribution of the column values, interpolating between adjacent input items if needed
-| PERCENTILE_DISC(fraction) WITHIN GROUP(ORDER BY sort_expression [ ASC &#124; DESC ])  | Returns a percentile based on a discrete distribution of the column values returning the first input value whose position in the ordering equals or exceeds the specified fraction
+| PERCENTILE_DISC(fraction) WITHIN GROUP (ORDER BY orderItem [, orderItem ]*) | Returns a percentile based on a discrete distribution of the column values returning the first input value whose position in the ordering equals or exceeds the specified fraction

 ### Window functions